 Desinging and Documenting an API with Apiary

-In this first stage, you will design a simple API using the Apiary Editor You will create a project, which will also create a new GitHub project, if your accounts have been linked.
+In this first stage, you will design a simple API using the Apiary Editor.
+You will create a project, which will also create a new GitHub project, if your accounts have been linked.
 Then you will edit the sample API to design and document your API.

 Create a New API Project